angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 }
 ```

+Here’s how it works:

-1. Copy the condition byte, we will be modifying this one and we don't want to change the original
+1. We copy the condition byte.
+Since we’ll modify it, we don’t want to affect the original.
-    - Using `TEMP1` to avoid collision with `TEMP0` in `Copy`
+    - We use `TEMP1` to avoid interfering with `TEMP0` used in `Copy`.
-2. Use `while` to do a loop with `TEMP1` as a condition.
+2. We use `While` with `TEMP1` as the condition.
-3. Before ending the loop, reset `TEMP1`.
-This ensures the loop is only executed once.
+3. Inside the loop, we run the code and then reset `TEMP1`, ensuring the loop runs only once.

 ## Variables

-Using memory spaces directly is an improvement, but it is less than ideal, as memory has to be manually handled.
-The solution for that is to add variables.
+Using raw memory positions is a big step up from brainfuck, but it’s still far from ideal as memory must be managed manually.
+The solution?
+Add support for variables.

 ### Environment[^1]

-The core of using variables is to link unique identifiers to positions in memory.
-To do this, I have an `Env` struct which holds this mapping and a few simple methods to reserve and access memory variables[^2]:
+The core idea behind variables is to map unique identifiers to memory positions.
+For that, I use an `Env` struct to manage this mapping, along with a few helper methods to reserve and access memory[^2]:

 ```go title="env.go"
 type MindfuckEnv struct {